-To allow Digital Manufacturing cloud to call your custom-made business extension during design and execution, SAP Cloud Platform provides the possibility to create destinations to your application runtime of choice to allow a secure and central configuration to your service endpoint.
+To allow Digital Manufacturing cloud to call your custom-made business extension during design and execution, SAP Business Technology Platform provides the possibility to create destinations to your application runtime of choice to allow a secure and central configuration to your service endpoint.
 More Information about this topic you can find in SAP Help Manage Destination or in multiple blogs here in the Community e.g. https://blogs.sap.com/2018/10/08/using-the-destination-service-in-the-cloud-foundry-environment/

 Note: in the same way the destination to the SAP API Business Hub need to be configured, so you can call the public APIs from the SAP API Business Hub